 This watercraft is equipped with a onepiece, disposable fuel filter 1.
-The fuel filter should be replaced once a year or after every 200 hours of operation, or if water is found in the filter.
+The fuel filter should be replaced after the initial 10 hours or first month of operation and every 200 hours or 24 months thereafter, or if water is found in the filter.
 Have a Yamaha dealer replace the fuel filter if necessary.